joeytwiddle/jsh/README.md

 ### Filesystem

-    findbrokenlinks
+    findbrokenlinks [ <folders...> ]
-    dusk                              show disk usage by folder (du -sk | sort) duskdiff
-    del <files/folders...>            moves files to trash, reclaimable in case of accident rmlink <symlinks...>              safer than rm: only removes files which are symlinks lazymount <file_to_mount>
+    dusk                              show disk usage by folder (du -sk | sort) duskdiff                          shows which folder have grown/shrunk since the last time dusk was run del <files/folders...>            moves files to trash, reclaimable in case of accident rmlink <symlinks...>              only removes files which are symlinks (somewhat like rmdir, safer than using rm)

-    | diffhighlight                   add colours to diffs/patches

-      Example: diff file.old file.new | diffhighlight | more

-    sedreplace <search> <replace> <files...>
+    swap <fileA> <fileB>              Renames each file to switch them around Can also be used on just one file, to give it a temporary name while debugging, and then run again to bring it back

     renamefiles <search_pattern> <replace_pattern> [<files...>] |sh
-    editfilenames                     opens Vim to let you edit filenames
+    editfilenames                     opens Vim to let you edit filenames in a batch

-    worddiff / wordpatch              don't patch whole lines; be more fine grained!
+    lazymount <file_to_mount>         Can mount a few different types of files, with minimal user interaction (I mainly used this to mount isos and diskdumps)

+### Forensics

+Can be useful when cleaning up old duplicate folders/files

+    diffdirs <dirA> <dirB>            Or for more details, use diff -r findduplicatefiles <folders...>   Detects duplicates, can also be used to remove duplicates diffgraph <related_files...>      Shows which files are most closely related, using a numerical measure of their difference
+                                      Useful when you have 10 copies of a text file, but no dates or version numbers jfcsh <fileA> <fileB>             Prints lines which are in fileA but which do not appear in fileB git-which-commit-has-this-blob    Search this repo's history for a file matching the given file/hash check_sparseness                  Determine if a file is sparse or not

+    diffimages <img1> <img2> [<out>]  Produces an image which is the subtraction of img2 from img1.
+All black = identical

 ### X-Windows

     xsnapshot
     getxwindimensions
-    put_current_xwindow
+    put_current_xwindow               Allows you to position the current window on the left/right/bottom edge

 ### Wrappers

     convert_to_mp3 <any_audio_or_video_file>
     convert_to_ogg <any_audio_or_video_file>
     reencode_video_to_x264 <video_file>
+    extract_clips_from_video <video_file>    Hit pause to mark start and stop points

+    wp <term>                         fast Wikipedia search (short summary) [CURRENTLY BROKEN]

     | txt2speech                      makes festival sound slightly less stupid

-    wp <term>                         fast Wikipedia search (short summary) [CURRENTLY BROKEN]
+    equalize_image                    Optimize contrast and saturation for an image batch_shrink_images               Convert multiple high-res images to a more sensible size and quality autocrop_images                   Works on pngs but not jpgs

+### Specific

+    friendlygitcommit                 git add -p is great for combining multiple changes into one commit But what if you have 20 changed files, and want each file to have its own commit? friendlygitcommit will prompt you for a different message for each file

+    eximflushall                      Useful for exim admins who want to clear/redirect/flush mail queues

+### For Git

+    git-update-all-repos              Weekly cronjob to fetch the latest version of all repos on disk git-create-empty-branch           Don't use this repo often?
+Switch to an empty branch to save disk space.

+### For apt and dpkg (Debian/Ubuntu)

+    findpkg <partial_name>            Search for installed package
+    findpkg -all <partial_name>       Search for available package pkgversions <package_name>        See what versions of a specific package are available (old, new, currently installed) apt_find_autoable_packages        (Slow) Search for packages which are pulled in by others, so could be marked 'auto' instead of 'install'

-### Utter madness
+### Silly

+    export UNIX_TEXT_ADVENTURE=1
+                  For dirhistory, makes you feel like you are playing a classic adventure game as you cd around your filesystem

     fifovo        Watch a live video stream, storing the stream in a ringbuffer of files.
 Listen for instructions to rewind and capture parts of the stream.
 (The last time I tried this, it had stopped working.)

-    export UNIX_TEXT_ADVENTURE=1
-                  Makes you feel like you are playing a classic adventure game as you cd around your filesystem

-- ... and 1000 more scripts that shouldn't be here
+There are plenty more script I haven't mentioned.

 ## Install and setup